Kids’ Sports Podiatry

 Sports like soccer, AFL, basketball, hockey and NRL are common reasons for pain and injuries in kids that podiatrists can help with

-If you have an active kid you will know that they hate to miss out on the sport they love.
-Unfortunately active sporty kids, particularly those playing field sports like soccer, AFL, NRL and hockey are especially prone to certain injuries.
-This is why all of our podiatrists are trained in kid’s sports podiatry and are ready to help assess and treat pain and injury in sporty kids.
+If you have an active kid, you will know they hate missing out on the sport they love.
+Unfortunately, active sporty kids, particularly those playing field sports like soccer, AFL, NRL and hockey, are especially prone to certain injuries.
+This is why all our podiatrists are trained in kids’ podiatry and are ready to help assess and treat pain and injury in sporty kids.

 our podiatrists are specialists in kids sports podiatry helping kids recover from injuries while playing sports like soccer, hockey, AFL and NRL